wmvolckmann/wmvolckmann.github.io/courses/2018Sp_ECN134/index.md

 ### Section Materials
-Pointing out typos is always appreciated!
+Disclaimer: these are formulas that I gather are important.
+However, my judgment could be off.
+So use this as a (hopefully) convenient reference, not as a core reference.
+(Also, pointing out typos is always appreciated!)
 * Week 1: [formulas](week1-formulas.pdf), [derivations](week1-perpannu.pdf)

 ### Lecture